-- Disability Services will contact the publishers about the availability of the books in alternative formats.
+Disability Services will contact the publishers about the availability of the books in alternative formats.
 These formats are becoming common options; however, not all titles are easily available and may take time to produce.
 Disability Services will keep you informed on the status of your request.

-- If Disability Services is unable to find an alternative format through the publisher and other alternative format resources Disability Services will produce the alternative text.
+If Disability Services is unable to find an alternative format through the publisher and other alternative format resources, Disability Services will produce the alternative text.

-- If you request assistance from Disability Services staff in scanning reading materials, you are responsible for the delivery and pickup of all reading materials.
+If you request assistance from Disability Services staff in scanning reading materials, you are responsible for the delivery and pickup of all reading materials.
 Please do not rely on your professors or Disability Services staff to make this arrangement.
-If you would like Disability Services staff assistance for scanning, you'll need to make an appointment.
+If you would like Disability Services staff assistance with scanning, you'll need to make an appointment.